Bucket CORS policy

 -

-The policy is deleted and the CORS policy application status is Not applied.
+Confirm that the CORS policy status is now Not applied.

 Examples of bucket CORS policy